Wencl010/4211_Project1/README.md

 ## Implmenataion
 #### Basic Comunication:
-This project was implemented with C++ socketprogramming.
+This project was implemented with C++ socket programming.
 A messaging format was defined in MsgProtocl.h as seen below.
 ```c++
 struct MsgPacket {
     MsgType type;